MiniBEE: A New Form Factor for Compact Bimanual Dexterity

-The DobbE system~\cite{shafiullah2023bringing} perfmed data collection with a single parallel-gripper that closely matched the real robot's embodiment.
+The DobbE system~\cite{shafiullah2023bringing} performed data collection with a single parallel-gripper that closely matched the real robot's embodiment.
 For bi-manual manipulation, the UMI system~\cite{chi2024universalmanipulationinterfaceinthewild} introduced a handheld paradigm with two parallel grippers and cameras, allowing users to record bi-manual demonstrations.
 Similarly, DeXwild~\cite{tao2025dexwild} collected data in-the-wild, but using using motion capture gloves and deploying on anthropomorphic robot hands.
 However, since no robot embodiment is present during collection, significant effort is still required to map these demonstrations onto real robots.
 Furthermore, demonstrations that prove unfeasible under the kinematic constraints of the complete robot must be discarded.

 Recently, a third category has emerged: wearable bi-manual data collection systems \cite{fang2024airexo, fang2025dexop,devito_exoskeleton }.
 These systems aim to collect robot-relevant data without requiring direct access to a robot, instead using wearable hardware that mirrors the robot’s embodiment.
 By doing so, they reduce embodiment mismatch while retaining the scalability of human demonstrations.
 This combines the strengths of both prior paradigms: scalable data collection with minimal post-processing, and demonstrations that align closely with robot embodiment.